 The City develops an annual five-year plan for capital improvements; it includes project design, development, implementation, and operating and maintenance costs.
 Each project in the 5-year Capital Improvement Plan (CIP) shows the estimated capital and on-going maintenance costs, known and potential funding sources and a design/development schedule.
-As used in the CIP, projects include land acquisition, buildings and facilities construction; these projects do not have a cost threshold.
-A capital outlay (fixed asset) purchase is any single item or piece of equipment that costs more than \$510,000 and has an expected useful life exceeding one year.
+A capital improvement project is typically a permanent structural change to a property or asset to prolong its life, increase its value, or enhance its capabilities.
+As used in the CIP, projects include land acquisition, buildings and facilities construction, asset upgrades or large-scale maintenance work and the planning needed to facilitate plans and implementation for infrastructure (for example, the Housing Element).
+These projects do not have a cost threshold.
+A capital outlay (fixed asset) purchase is any single item or piece of equipment that costs more than \$50,000 and has an expected useful life exceeding one year.
 The development of the CIP is coordinated with the development of the operating budget.
 The CIP is a planning document; the City Council appropriates funding for capital projects in the annual operating budget.
-Costs for professional services needed to implement the CIP are to be included in the appropriate year's operating budget.